SixArm/usv/doc/criticisms/index.md

 "USV would have the disadvantage of using multi-byte characters as delimiters, so you have to decode the file in order to separate records.
 And you still can’t type the characters directly or be guaranteed to display them without font support.
 This honestly seems like cleverness for cleverness’s sake."

 You're correct mostly on your technical points.
 To decode one record, you have to read that one record until you reach its record separator; in other words, you can't just use split on one byte value as you can with CSV.
-That said, you can decode one unit at a time, or one record at a time, or one gorup at a time, or one file at a time; you don't have to decode the whole file.
+That said, you can decode one unit at a time, or one record at a time, or one group at a time, or one file at a time; you don't have to decode the whole file.

 As for cleverness, it's not especially clever; it's just ASCII DSV plus visible symbols.
 The core ideas are all from the 1970's.